 ††††† Section 8.
 Final Order.
 (1) The secretary of the Cabinet for Health and Family Services or designee shall issue a final order in accordance with KRS 13B.120.

-††††† (2)(a) Final administrative action shall be taken, unless waived by an appellant, within ninety (90) days from the date of the request for an administrative hearing as required by 45 C.F.R.
+††††† (2)(a) Final administrative action shall be taken, unless waived by an appellant, within ninety (90) calendar days from the date of the request for an administrative hearing as required by 45 C.F.R.
 205.10.

-††††† (b) If the appellant waives the ninety (90) day requirement specified in paragraph (a) of this subsection, the hearing officer shall notify all parties to the hearing when final administrative action will be taken.
+††††† (b) If the appellant waives the ninety (90) calendar day requirement specified in paragraph (a) of this subsection, the hearing officer shall notify all parties to the hearing when final administrative action will be taken.

 ††††† (3) An aggrieved party may petition for judicial review in accordance with: